ROOTS RUN DEEP

 • Site 13 was here in the Roses Discount Store parking lot

-The history of African American schooling in Harrisonburg begun after the Civil War.
-The Freedman's Bureau established a school for African American children that was held in the basement of the former Scanlon Hotel.
-The school moved to be housed in a church on West Market Street.
-In 1870, the city statewide implemented the statewide public school system that was racially segregated.
-The first school building for black children was built located along Blacks Run in 1870 called Whipple School and/or The Tine Cup Alley School.
+The history of African American schooling in Harrisonburg began after the Civil War in 1868.
+A mission school was established for African American children, held on the upper floor of the Old Scanlon Hotel.
+The school moved operations to the Southern Methodist Episcopal Church on West Market Street.
+In 1870, Harrisonburg implemented the racially segregated public school system in Virginia.
+The first one-room school for black children was built near Blacks Run and was called Whipple School and/or The Tine Cup Alley School.
+From 1870 to 1882, black children were educated in the small building that locals referred to as “the little old schoolhouse by the creek.”

 Site 12